This article was updated February 21, 2023.

-The New Markets Tax Credit (NMTC) provides businesses across the United States with flexible financings based on various qualifying factors.
-Organizations can utilize the proceeds of NMTC financing to help finance an expansion or relocation, provide equipment financing, or provide working capital.
+The NMTC provides businesses across the United States with flexible financings based on various qualifying factors.
+Organizations can use the proceeds of NMTC financing to help finance an expansion or relocation, provide equipment financing, or provide working capital.

 Explore some frequently asked questions related to the NMTC:

 What Is the New Markets Tax Credit?

 Passed in 2000 as part of the Community Renewal Tax Relief Act, the NMTC provides a 39% federal tax credit for investments in traditionally underserved, low-income communities.
 Since its inception, the NMTC has supported a wide range of businesses that range from childcare to technology, education to manufacturing, and beyond.

 What Are the Benefits of the New Markets Tax Credit?

 NMTC financing is designed to be flexible and innovative.
 It’s often structured in more favorable terms than traditional financing.